lethain/staff-eng/src/markdown/stories/aaron-suggs.md

 **_How have you sponsored other engineers?
 Is sponsoring other engineers an important aspect of your role?_**

 Certainly!
 As a Principal Engineer, I try to be an enthusiastic and conspicuous [first follower](https://sive.rs/ff) when other engineers are doing important new practices.
-Some examples are when colleagues demo'ed React snapshot testing and local development with Docker.
+Some examples are when colleagues demoed React snapshot testing and local development with Docker.
 After each demo, I'd ask how I can try it out and see the benefits for myself.
 Then I'd look for other teams and in-flight projects where we can apply these practices to get wider adoption.

 I also 'cheerlead': recognizing a colleague's valuable effort in public or a small group, even if the outcomes aren't tangible yet.
 It could be complimenting a team that's was thorough and reflective during a difficult Learning Review; praising an engineer who reproduced a tricky race condition; or thanking someone who documented a poorly understood process.